bitagoras/xtype/README.md

 Examples
 --------

-In the examples below characters in brackets ```[ ]``` symbolize bytes stored directly as ascii value in the binary data.
+In the examples below characters in brackets ```[ ]``` symbolize bytes stored directly as ascii values in the binary data.
 Parentheses ```( )``` contain readable representations of the corresponding binary data.
 All examples are valid and complete UBN files.
 No additional header is required.
 That's simple, isn't it?

 * **String**: